 This breed is wary of strangers.
 They don't hesitate to protect their family and their territory.
 Known to bark when acting as a guard dog, the Pry can be an imposing and intimidating dog when it needs to be.

-But don’t leave this breed outside.
+But don't leave this breed outside.
 While the Great Pyrenees appears tough and can withstand most weather conditions, they are happiest when spending time with their family.
 Without proper socialization or family time, the Great Pyrenees can become destructive and display aggressive canine behavior, especially with strangers.
+Instead you can use best dog toys for dog's happy playful time.

 The Great Pyrenees loves spending calm, quiet family time with loved ones.
 You'll notice that they love lounging on the floor or beside you on the couch while you watch television.
 They might even lay their head on your lap while you're working.